drsooch/puck-python/README.md

 Version 0.1 is being pushed to the repository.
 (Quite an arbitrary version number I know.)
 Part of the reasoning behind this is to expose my code to the outside world.
 Features are slowly being evolved, unfortunately a new semester has started and I have to stay on top of my impending workload.

 ## CLI:
 The CLI interface is barebones.
-Currently only one subcommand is implemented: games.
+Currently only two subcommands are implemented: games and tui.

 ![puck cli](imgs/PuckCLIusage.png)